lingpipe/sandbox/pyhi/README.txt

 README: pyhi 1.0
 ============================================================

-The utility of the pyhi package is a purely pedagogical of how to organize a Python package for distribution and use.
+The pyhi package is a pedagogical example of how to organize a Python package for distribution and use.

 pyhi 1.0 consists of a single package, pyhi, made up of a single module, pyhi.greet, containing two functions, hello() and goodbye().

-The package is fully configured with scripts to run greetings, unit tests, full documentation, and distribution configuration with license.
+The package is fully configured with scripts to unit test, build and install the package, and run a greetings program from a script.
+The package contains full documentation, including installation and use instructions and code doc strings.

 Installation
 ------------------------------------------------------------